KenjiNishi/fs-java-postgres-react/README.md

  /api/actions/organizeAtendees | Distributes Atendees to Event Rooms and Lounge Rooms
  ## Considerations

- * Each atendee will be in the same Lounge Room for both coffee breaks;
+ * Each Atendee (Person) will be in the same Lounge Room for both coffee breaks, for this reason there is only 1 Lounge Field for each Atendee;

+ * Room occupancy when Atendee Distribution happens is determined by the Event Room with the least capacity.
+While the server is processing the Distribution the button will be disabled;

+ * Information will update automatically after small delay;

- * Atendees can only be distributed amongst rooms if there are at least 1 EventRoom, 1 LoungeRoom and 1 Person registered (otherwise the button will be disabled).
+ * Atendees can only be distributed among rooms if there are at least 1 EventRoom, 1 LoungeRoom AND 1 Person registered (otherwise the button will be disabled);

  * If the user chooses to delete a EventRoom or LoungeRoom after Distributing Atendees, all the atendees registered for said room will also be deleted.
-This happens because of the Relational properties of the postgresSQL database;
+This happens because of the Relational properties of the postgresSQL database.